Sukumarudu

 Sukumarudu is a 2013 Indian Telugu-language romantic drama film directed by G. Ashok and produced by K. Venugopal's Sri Soudhamini Creations.
-The film stars Aadi in the title role alongside Nisha Aggarwal and Bhavna Ruparel.
-Krishna and Sharada appear in guest roles.
+The film stars Aadi in the title role alongside Nisha Agarwal and Bhavna Ruparel and Sarada.
+Krishna appears in a guest role.
 Music is composed by Anup Rubens.
 The film was theatrically released on 10 May 2013.

 Plot

 The story is about Sukumar (Aadi), a rich, young guy who lives abroad.
 His family lives in a beautiful village in India.
 Sukumar comes back because of his ancestral property.
 There is Sankari (Nisha Aggarwal), a beautiful girl waiting to fall in love.
 Sukumar faces difficulty from a few family members, and what follows is how he manages to win hearts (and property).